OncoHarmony-Network/majiq_academic/doc/source/getting-started-guide/majiq-build.rst

 Output files
 ------------

-- Splicegraph database (`splicegraph.zarr`) defining annotated and novel exons, junctions, and retained introns on which LSVs are defined.
+- :py:class:`SpliceGraph` file (`splicegraph.zarr`) defining
+  annotated and novel exons, junctions, and retained introns on which LSVs are defined.
-- SJ files (`{experiment}.sj`) reusable intermediate files with coverage information per experiment/BAM.
+- :py:class:`SJExperiment` files (`{experiment}.sj`) reusable
+  intermediate files with coverage information per experiment/BAM.
   Used as input by subsequent runs of the MAJIQ builder (used to speed up execution of future builds with the same experiment and GFF3 by parsing input BAM file only once).
-- PsiCoverage files (`{group}.psicov`) with raw/bootstrapped coverage over
-  LSVs for one or more experiments saved as a group.
-  Used as input by MAJIQ quantifiers and other downstream analysis.

 Command-line interface